YoussefAboelwafa/M2Retinexformer/README.md

 ### Adaptive Gating

-The proposed gating mechanism allows the network to dynamically weigh each modality, leading to more stable training and improved robustness.
+Gating balances illumination-guided self-attention from the RGB input and cross-attention from the auxiliary modalities based on modality reliability.

 ### Progressive Refinement

-We cascade $`\tau`$ identical refinement stages, where $`\tau`$ is a hyperparameter $`\in \{1,2,3\}`$.
-Modality features are extracted once and reused across all stages, keeping computational overhead manageable.
+We cascade $\tau \in \{1,2,3\}$ identical refinement stages.
+Modality features are extracted once and reused across stages to reduce computational overhead.

 ### Model Complexity